 Funding for Doctoral Students

 The College of Public Health offers all doctorate students a competitive level of support, including tuition, stipend and health insurance, for four years.
-Graduate assistantships sponsored by the College of Public Health include
+Graduate assistantships sponsored by the College of Public Health are as follows.

-teaching assistants (TAs), who are assigned to assist in teaching courses, including grading exams and papers or teaching lab sections.
-TAs learn current pedagogies that prepare them for teaching.
+- Teaching assistants are assigned to assist in teaching courses, including grading exams and papers or teaching lab sections.
+Teaching assistants learn current pedagogies that prepare them for teaching.
 They can also receive certification in higher education teaching.

 Highly qualified candidates are nominated for university fellowships, and candidates from minority groups may be nominated for Temple’s Future Faculty Fellow program.